Now this casserole is sure to please the fussy and the avid eater alike. And anything that is one dish is a winner.

 Keep back 2 cups of the chicken stock for the casserole.

-Boil fettucine in the remaining stock, adding more water if needed.
-Remove fettucine when it is al dente, that is, slightly firm and a bit undercooked.
+Boil fettuccine in the remaining stock, adding more water if needed.
+Remove fettuccine when it is al dente, that is, slightly firm and a bit undercooked.
 Drain off any excess liquid.
 Very coincidentally the stock was the exact amount I needed, so there was no need to drain off.
 How’s that for free-hand cooking!

 In a large bowl mix together the chicken, soup, 1 cup cheese, onion, garlic, chili flakes, pepper, and the 2 cups chicken stock.
 Add the fettucine and toss thoroughly until the mixture is evenly spread.
 Add salt if needed.